 Eyeshadow

 Purple: As complementary colors on the color wheel, purple and green create a striking contrast that enhances the vibrancy of green eyes.
-For hazel green eyes, shades like lavender, lilac, deep violet, and plum work exceptionally well.
-Purple tones with subtle brown undertones can further accentuate these eye colors.
+Shades like lavender, lilac, deep violet, and plum work exceptionally well.

-Warm Brown and Bronze: These shades harmonize beautifully with the brown and gold flecks in hazel green eyes, creating warm, rich, and natural makeup effects that enhance the eyes' inherent brightness without overshadowing it.
-Ideal choices include soft beige-brown, khaki brown, bronze, rust red, and golden brown with metallic finishes.
+Warm Brown and Bronze: These shades harmonize beautifully with the brown and gold flecks in hazel green eyes, creating warm, rich, and natural makeup effects.

 Eyeliner